I Choose You (Keyshia Cole song)

 "I Choose You" is a song by American singer Keyshia Cole released for her fifth studio album, Woman to Woman (2012) as the album's third and final single.
 Written by Cole, Jack Splash, Elijah Blake, and Lundon Knighten, with production being handled by Splash, the song was sent to US urban contemporary radio stations as the album's third and final single on August 23, 2013 through Geffen Records and Interscope Records.
-A sentimental ballad, its lyrics revolve around Cole being caught in a love triangle and struggling to choose which man she wants.
+A sentimental ballad, its lyrics revolve around a love triangle.

 Critical response to "I Choose You" from music journalism was positive, many of whom applauded Cole's vocal performance and the song's concept.
 It reached number 18 on the official US Adult R&B Songs chart.
 To promote the song, a music video premiered through 106 & Park on October 2, 2013.
 The video displays a story of Cole being in love with two men and struggling to choose the one whom she ultimately wants to be with.

 Background and composition

 "I Choose You" was written by Cole, Jack Splash, Elijah Blake, Lundon Knighten, while it was produced by Splash.
-Elijah Blake co-wrote the song along with several other songs on Woman to Woman and has described his close friendship with Cole as a "brother/sister type" relationship.
 The vocals were produced by Kuk Harrell and recorded by Splash, with additional assistance from Josh Gudwin.
 The track was mixed by Jaycen Joshua, with assistance from Trehy Harris at Larrabee Sound Studios, and mastered by Chris Gehringer.
-It was presented to both Mary J. Blige and Jennifer Hudson before reaching Cole.
-During her appearance on BET's 106 & Park, Cole said: "Mary sung it before I did and Jennifer Hudson sung it before I did as well and neither one of them took it.
-When I recorded it, we definitely paid for it right away.
-We was like, 'Nobody else is recording this song.
-We're taking it.'"
+Originally presented to Beyoncé for inclusion on her album 4, it was later shopped to Jennifer Hudson, Mariah Carey, and then Mary J. Blige before reaching Cole.
+In the summer of 2012, the song was debated as the second single, opposed to the previous single "Trust and Believe".
+Cole has cited "I Choose You" as one of her favorites from Woman to Woman.

 Musically, "I Choose You" is a sentimental ballad that lasts four minutes and 49 seconds.
 The song's lyrics revolve around how Cole is forced to choose between two men that she is madly in love with.
 The chorus includes Cole singing: "And if it ain’t you / then it's just not worth it."
 Other lyrics include: "I tried hating you, but I just love you more / compared him to you, but he can't match your score".
 Melody Charles of SoulTracks implied that in the song, "she toggles between two loves before breaking down why one has heart over the other".
 Peneliope Richards of Singersroom interpreted that the song makes listeners understand that Cole was able to make that "grappling" decision.